FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Engine Implementation in Research Studies

 The \flora Engine has been adopted by more than 20 universities and institutions globally, supporting a substantial and diverse student population.
 This widespread adoption reflects its effectiveness in detecting, measuring, and facilitating SRL through advanced, research-informed tools for both educators and learners.
 As a result, the \flora Engine has become an integral resource for enhancing educational outcomes in varied instructional settings.

 To illustrate its practical utility, efficacy, and adaptability, this section presents representative case studies from diverse educational contexts.
 These examples demonstrate how the \flora Engine supports a wide array of learning objectives and tasks, showcasing its versatility and positive impact on learning processes.
 Through an examination of its application across scenarios, we offer evidence for the Engine's capacity to advance SRL and HHAIRL in authentic environments.
+Because the system can be configured in different ways across contexts, the case studies adopt different research objectives, data structures, and analytical approaches.
+For this reason, statistical reporting is not fully homogeneous; instead, it is adapted to the methodological requirements of each case.